vsergeev/ssterm/README.md

 ## USING ssterm

 By default, ssterm will open the specified serial port with 115200 baudrate, 8 data bits, no parity, 1 stop bit, and no flow control.
-These settings can be adjusted with the `-b` / `--baudrate`, `-d` / `--databits`, `-p` / `--parity`, `-t` / `--stopbits`, and `-f` / `--flow-control` options (see usage below).
+These settings can be adjusted with the `-b, --baudrate`, `-d, --databits`, `-p, --parity`, `-t, --stopbits`, and `-f, --flow-control` options (see usage below).

 ssterm opens the input terminal in raw mode, so all characters and control signals are passed through transparently to the serial port.
 This enables interacting with terminal interfaces over the serial port that interpret control characters, such as a Linux termios on an embedded system.
 The only exception is Ctrl-], which serves as ssterm's quit escape character.

-ssterm can display output in split hexadecimal/ASCII mode, with the `-s` or `--split` option.
+ssterm can display output in split hexadecimal/ASCII mode, with the `-s, --split` option.
 This mode will format data in the split mode as it is received, updating the hexadecimal and ASCII columns by clearing and re-drawing the line until it is full width.
 For a split hexadecimal/ASCII representation suitable for piping to another program or file, `--split-full` should be used, to print full column width data without re-drawing.

-ssterm can color code particular characters, specified by a comma-delimited list with the `-c` or `--color` option.
+ssterm can color code particular characters, specified by a comma-delimited list with the `-c, --color` option.
 The list can contain ASCII entries (e.g.  `a,_,A,...`), as well as hexadecimal entries (e.g. `0x0a,0xff,...`).
 There is currently a maximum of seven distinct colors, assigned sequentially to the specified characters in the following order (foreground/background): Black/Red, Black/Green, Black/Yellow, White/Blue, White/Magenta, Black/Cyan, Black/White.

-ssterm can also display output in pure hexadecimal mode, with the `-x` or `--hex` option, and interpret newlines in this mode with the `--hex-nl` option.
+ssterm can also display output in pure hexadecimal mode, with the `-x, --hex` option, and interpret newlines in this mode with the `--hex-nl` option.

 Plain ASCII representation mode is default.